 In this way, they expand their knowledge and hone their skills on the topic.

-Mastery-based learning is where students need to show they’ve mastered a topic before moving on to the next topic.
+Mastery-based learning is where students must show they’ve mastered a topic before moving on to the next topic.

 How Long are BJU Press Videos?